 Singapore has a more relaxed vibe than where I come from – Hong Kong Island, Hong Kong.
 The blue skies, greeneries and space surely helps.
 People seem to live well – and keep their weekends to recoup and enjoy, not pushing to party hard so much.
 Perhaps there is more interest in keeping fit, building muscles instead.

-I was recently asked quizzically, “Why aren’t you a member of a gym or yoga studio?”
+I was asked quizzically, “Why aren’t you a member of a gym or yoga studio?”
 Quizzically, “Oh should I be?
 I mostly go walk outdoors or hike.
-And I found a place with rooftop sunset yoga which has been quite special doing yoga under the unfettered skies.
+And I found a place with rooftop sunset yoga.
+It has been quite special doing yoga under the unfettered skies.

 Nature and Hiking in Singapore